 Michael Koresky on Eyes Wide Shut

-We live in a culture where everything has to be of the moment—an emblem of the zeitgeist, a representation of the active or counter culture, a shiny, spangly indicator of the contemporary sociopolitical mood.
+We live in a culture where everything has to be of the moment—an emblem of the zeitgeist; a representation of the active or counter culture; a shiny, spangly indicator of the contemporary sociopolitical mood.
 To reach the proper firmaments of critical exaltation, a film, album, or novel must direct current temperaments back at the viewer, so that it can justifiably be tagged as “important” or “about the world we live in…today.”
 It’s just as easy a critical barometer as labeling something from an earlier era as “dated,” a quaint sign o’ the times, full of outmoded sensibilities.
 Perhaps it’s become too simple to return to that screeching harpy of a drama American Beauty as a touchstone of supposed cultural commentary, but in 1999, that undying emblem of art-turned-into-national-instant-gratification arrived, complete with a title that called out its own importance before the credits were done rolling, and damned if the public didn’t buy it hook, line, and sinker.
-The Oscars were delivered right to the meaty palms of the condescendingly British Sam Mendes and the self-loathingly gay Alan Ball before anyone could smell that this Beauty’s sell-by date had passed even before opening night.
-Rancid post-post-melodrama in the guise of a “Get-back-to-your-roots, straight dudes” rock anthem, the 21st century’s first Best Picture winner posited millennial hetero suburban angst as a duck-and-cover playing field beset by wild-eyed, demonic castrating she-bitch real-estate saleswomen, bratty teen girl ingrates, simmering, gun-toting ex-military closet cases, and their wan, dyspeptic, Goth-tinged sons—each and every one, in Ball-land, a possible murderer in an agonizingly forced whodunit.
-With its gorgeously lit interiors, fabulously prefab exteriors, all coated in that obvious Sirkian irony—that even Todd Haynes later had the good sense not to make painfully clear—via dialogue and nattering voice-overs (Spacey: “It’s all stuff!”), American Beauty was quite possibly one of the most reductive cultural phenomena the cinema has ever seen.
+The Oscars were delivered right into the hands of Sam Mendes and Alan Ball before anyone could smell that this Beauty’s sell-by date had passed even before opening night.
+Rancid post-post-melodrama in the guise of a “Get-back-to-your-roots, straight dudes” rock anthem, the 21st century’s first Best Picture winner posited millennial hetero suburban angst as a duck-and-cover playing field beset by wild-eyed, castrating she-bitch real-estate saleswomen; bratty teen-girl ingrates; gun-toting ex-military closet cases; and wan, dyspeptic, Goth boys—each and every one, in Ball-land, a possible murderer in an agonizingly forced whodunit.
+With its gorgeously lit interiors, fabulously prefab exteriors, all coated in that obvious Sirkian irony via dialogue and nattering voice-overs (Spacey: “It’s all stuff!”), American Beauty was quite possibly one of the most reductive cultural phenomena the cinema has ever seen.
 The closest it comes to a moral insight is that it answers the “To fuck or not to fuck the teen virgin?” debate with a conciliatory “No!”

 The only reason to have to further hold up American Beauty as the vile hokum it is is because in 1999, while it was busy reaping awards for its alleged topicality and funhouse mirror reflection of our contemporary realities, another film about marriage, betrayal, and responsibility hit theaters with the force of a hurricane and exited with barely a whiff of vapor.
 Stanley Kubrick’s Eyes Wide Shut does indeed shock, but not in the way it had been marketed in the woebegone summer before Sam Mendes’s bomb fell—there’s nothing prurient or degraded here.
 No taboos are broken, and the closest the film comes to a “shocking moment” is simply through the abrupt whoosh of a camera zoom.
 What makes Eyes Wide Shut truly rock me to my core is not its tastefully cadaverous nudity or its depiction of a nefarious New York sexual underworld, but rather its utter lack of trendiness and its profound humanist empathy, all twisted up as it is in a portrait of suspended moral decay.
 There’s simply nothing more shocking than being faced with our own mortality, and Eyes Wide Shut, bedecked in mirrors and fogged winter windows, is simply one of cinema’s great reflective surfaces: of mind, body, and soul, of fear and desire, death and rebirth.
 It’s shocking in its ambiguity, its refusal to give up its ghosts.
 Wandering through its hushed, ornate halls is like lingering on the aftereffects of a morning dream—buzzed with a slight erotic sensation yet humbled by the harsh light of reality, the realization that yes, it was just a dream, but you didn’t know you were capable of such thoughts.